Women's college, Jharsuguda

 Women's College, Jharsuguda, is a full-fledged aided College of the Government of Odisha located in Jharsuguda district of Odisha.
 It was founded on 19 May 1982.
-This College comes under Sambalpur University.
-It imparts teaching in Arts, Science and Commerce both in +2 or senior secondary education and +3(three year) Degree Course stage with honours teaching facilities.
+The college is part of Sambalpur University.
+It imparts teaching in Arts, Science and Commerce both in +2 or senior secondary education and +3(three year) degree course stage with honours teaching facilities.

 The college conducts both undergraduate and graduate programmes in Science, Arts and Commerce.

 College

 Being a Degree College it is also recognized as a junior college.
 The Degree college comes under College code-14082404 and The Junior under the College code-14082202.